FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

        **to NNODC**
      - Cross section number starting with 1 and ending with the last surveyed cross section.

        This number will be assigned to the channel element NXSECNUM in CHAN.DAT (see comment 1).

    * - XI(I,J)
      - **r**
      - **0.0 - ∞**
      - Cross section station distance from the left end point (ft or m).

        The value of XI can be either positive or negative.

    * - XSECHAR
      - **c**
      - **X**
      - Character ‘X’ that identifies Line

        1. Variable is case sensitive and it must be upper case.

    * - XSECNAME(I)
      - **c**
      - **Alpha Numeric**
      - Cross section name (less than 15 characters, not case sensitive).

-       This name is for cross section ID purposes only and it is not used by the model..
+       This name is for cross section ID purposes only and it is not used by the model.

        Do not use spaces in the name.

    * - YI(I,J)